laurentpayot/intljulep/README.md

 ## Why

 Only [20 lines of code](https://github.com/laurentpayot/intljulep/blob/master/intljulep.js) to get i18n with internal references (use translations in your translations!) and simple plurals such as in English or in French.
+No dependencies.

 ## Installation